lKaniel/BlockFonts/README.md

 BlockFonts is an addon for plugin Triton which allows using it in texts from blocks.

 # Usage
-First of all you need to create text frame.
+First of all you have to check your installed plugins, BlockFonts depends on Triton and WorldEdit.
+Then you need to create text frame.
 Text frame is an area in which your text will be placed.

 You can create text frame using command:
 ```sh